Honey used to live at the train station near my house, she was fed by the workers at 7 eleven and greeted passers as they came and went.

 1. Be willing to pay the adoption fee (non returnable and non negotiable as it has already been subsidized)

-2. Be willing to take her for her vaccines/deworming and buy the items mentioned above
+2. Be willing to take her for her remaining vaccines and buy the items mentioned above

 3. Keep her uncaged, indoor/outdoor cat depends on you but make sure she is safe and knows her way home